 ‘You Fit Into Me’ is a short, four-line poem that was published in Atwood’s collection Power Politics in 1971.
-The poem discusses themes of love, pain and danger of relationships.
+The poem discusses themes of love, pain, and danger of relationships.

-Summary of You Fit Into Me
+Explore You Fit Into Me

 The first lines of ‘You Fit Into Me’ speak on a connection between two lovers.
 The next, twist that connection so that it becomes painful.